 More than once, Angeline Courtorielle has thought about impersonating her granddaughter, Roxanne Marie Isadore.
 But each time, she reconsiders.
-She imagines calling Health Canada or the band office: "Hey, can you tell me where my medical was last used?"
-And they'd probably ask her why—if she's actually who she says she is—doesn't she know the answer herself?
-And what would Angeline say then?
+She'd imagine calling Health Canada or the band office, say, "Hey, can you tell me where my medical was last used?"
+And they'd probably ask her why—if she's actually who she says she is—she doesn't know the answer herself... and what would Angeline say then?

 So, she's never tried.

 "I got scared," she says.
 "You know what I mean?
 So I didn't."